 Why Trust The Spruce Pets?

 For this story, we consulted with veterinarian Barbara Hodges, DVM, MBA, program director of advocacy and outreach for the Humane Society Veterinary Medical Association.
 We also talked to many dog owners, trainers, fosters, and rescue workers to see what they consider when buying treats.

 Mary Jo DiLonardo has been writing about pets and animals for several decades.
-She has a rescue dog and has fostered more than three dozen dogs and puppies so she’s given a lot of treats.
+She has a rescue dog and has fostered dozens of dogs and puppies so she’s given a lot of treats.
 Pet health and safety is very important to Mary Jo and she’s always researching the latest products to keep the dogs in her care healthy and safe.